neels14/SoccerAnalyticsPlatform/README.md

 # SoccerAnalyticsPlatform

 Soccer Analytics Platform which provides users with a web interface to extract insights from past FIFA world cups data.
 For instance, users can query information related to matches, players, and teams.
-It will include all of the core CRUD (create, read, update, and delete) operations.

 ## Technical Implementation
 * Backend = Golang